 Public contact was made through posting of the Planning Commission agenda on the City's officialnotice bulletin board, on the City's website, and the availability of the agenda and report in the Office of the City Clerk.
-There were 355 notices sent to the project area and surrounding property owners.
+There were 129 notices sent to the project area and surrounding property owners.
 The block was posted with hearing notices.

-A neighborhood information meeting was conducted by staff on November 17, 2016 at the Community Center for the 54 property owners in the proposed single-story district.
-18 people attended the meeting.
-An information letter outlining the restrictions of the SSCD was sent to the property owners in the proposed district so that those who did not attend the information meeting would have complete information (Attachment 7).
-Staff also mailed a letter to each property owner asking to confirm the status of their participation in the application.
-At the time of writing this report, staff received back 39 of the 54 letters sent to the property owners within the proposed district.
-33 property owners support the application (85 percent of the received letters), four oppose the application and two have no position on the application.
+A neighborhood information meeting was conducted by staff on December 1, 2016 at the Community Center for the 25 property owners in the proposed single-story district.
+Seven people attended the meeting.
+An information letter outlining the restrictions of the Single-Story Combining District was sent to the property owners in the proposed district so that those who did not attend the information meeting would have complete information (Attachment 5).